National Provider Identifier Standard (NPI)

 NPI Frequently Asked Questions (FAQs)

 NPI FAQs are posted on the CMS website and continue to be updated as new information is available.
-To view these FAQs, see the "Related Links Inside CMS" section below.
-To find the latest FAQs, click on the arrows next to "Date Updated".
+To view these FAQs, see the "Related Links" section below.